-Our studentships are fully-funded for four-years and include a stipend of £18,000 pa, as well as University and College fees.
+Our MRC WIMM Prize studentships are fully-funded for four-years and include a stipend as well as University fees.
 There is no rotation in the first year, and you will start directly in your lab of choice.
-The MRC WIMM also has a Student Travel Fund to support travel to conferences, and students may have access to additional funding sources via their college and department.
+Students may also have access to additional funding sources via their college and department.

 Stimulating academic environment